carlluck/rsqsim-analysis/catalogs/rundir2585/rotated_ruptures_m6p6_reverse/README.md

 ## M6.6 Reverse RSQSim Rupture Match Criteria
 *[(top)](#table-of-contents)*

-We condisder 75 events in the catalog match the following criteria:
+We condisder 75 events in the catalog which match the following criteria:

 * M=[6.55,6.65]
 * Ztor=[1,5]